Graphs with Many Hamiltonian Paths: Nearly Hamiltonian-Connected Non-Hamiltonian Graphs

 \begin{defn} A set of edges $S = \{e_1, e_2, \dots, e_n\}$ in a graph $G$ is \emph{H-path connected} if for every $i \neq j$, there is a hamiltonian path with its endpoints in $e_i$ and $e_j$ and which contains every edge in $S - \{e_i, e_j\}.$ \end{defn}

-Finding sets of $H$-path connected edges is computationally difficult.
-One example of such a set is any collection of five pairwise disjoint edges in the Peterson graph.
+Finding sets of H-path connected edges is, in general, computationally difficult.
+One example of such a set is any collection of five pairwise disjoint edges in the Petersen graph.
 A larger example is demonstrated below.

-\begin{ex} Consider the graph $G$ illustrated in Figure \ref{fig: hpathex}.
-This graph is the smallest known almost hypohamiltonian graph (see \cite{Zamfi}).
+\begin{example} Consider the graph $G$ illustrated in Figure \ref{fig: hpathex}.
+This graph is the smallest known \emph{almost hypohamiltonian} graph (see \cite{Zamfi}).
+That is, it is non-hamiltonian and for all but one vertex $v$, the graph $G-v$ is hamiltonian.
+(In this case, the exceptional vertex is the central vertex.)
 The set of seven red edges indicated in Figure \ref{fig: hpathex} is an H-path connected set of edges.
-The hamiltonian paths realizing this are indicated in the Figure. \end{ex}
+The hamiltonian paths realizing this are indicated in green. \end{example}

-\begin{restatable}{bigthm}{highly pair strung family} If G is a non-hamiltonian graph containing a set of $n>1$ edges which is H-path connected, then there exists a family of graphs $G_k$ so that as $k$ approaches infinity, $\displaystyle r_{G_k} \to \frac{n-1}{n}$. \end{restatable}
+We use a non-hamiltonian graph containing an H-path connected set of edges to construct a family of non-hamiltonian graphs which are highly pair-strung as follows.

-\begin{proof} Let $G$ be a non-hamiltonian graph of order $m$.
-Let $S = \{e_1, \dots, e_n\}$ be a set of H-path connected edges.
-Label the endpoints of each edge $e_i$ with $v_i, w_i$.
-Note that if any of these edges are adjacent then $G$ is hamiltonian, so it is never the case that $v_i = w_j$ or $v_i = v_j$.
-Since $n>1$, there are must be at least one hamiltonian path.
-Up to renumbering the edges (and possibly swapping $v_i$ and $w_i$), the path contains the subpath